-Keller describes the role of imagination, speculation and assumption in the creation of geological sections, using examples from 1669 in Tuscany (drawn by Nils Steenson), 25 Pennsylvania in 1858 (drawn by Henry Darwin Rogers) 26 and the Appalachian Mountains in 1959 (drawn by Philip Burke King).
-27 Across this history, Keller shows the development of drawing style as well as aesthetic taste, highlighting a range of approaches along a spectrum from objective representation to aspirations of pictorial beauty.
-Fittingly, the period when geological and architectural representation most crossed over was one of industrial expansion across the colonies of European powers, and especially in Australia.
-The construction of cities and the extraction of resources coincided not only in drawing, but in the actual spatial demands of colonial expansion.
+Keller describes the role of imagination, speculation and assumption in the creation of geological sections, using examples from 1669 in Tuscany (drawn by Nils Steenson),25 Pennsylvania in 1858 (drawn by Henry Darwin Rogers)26 and the Appalachian Mountains in 1959 (drawn by Philip Burke King).27 Across this history, Keller shows the development of drawing style as well as aesthetic taste, highlighting a range of approaches along a spectrum from objective representation to aspirations of pictorial beauty.
+Fig.7 John Ruskin, Section of the Jura Alps, from Deucalion (1878).